iomete/iom-docs/glossary/apache-kylin.md

 ---
-title: Apache Kylin for Big Data Analytics
+title: Apache Kylin
-description: Explore Apache Kylin, a distributed open-source online analytics processing (OLAP) engine designed for seamless Big Data analytics.
-With a user-friendly SQL interface and robust multi-dimensional analysis on Hadoop and Spark, it effortlessly integrates with BI tools through ODBC drivers, JDBC drivers, and REST APIs.
-Enhance your analytics capabilities with Apache Kylin.
+description: Apache Kylin is a distributed open-source online analytics processing (OLAP) engine designed for interactive Big Data analytics.
+It provides a SQL interface and multi-dimensional analysis (OLAP) on Hadoop and Spark and easily integrates with BI tools through ODBC drivers, JDBC drivers, and REST APIs.
 ---

 ## What is Apache Kylin?